 There are many methods available for the removal of heavy metals and toxic organic wastes from water but they come with several disadvantages such as generation of huge poisonous by-products, high capital costs and are mostly not eco-friendly.

-The search for better methods lead to the discovery of the use of biological substances to remove heavy-metals through a process called biosorption which is due to the metal binding capacity of various biological materials to metals, dyes and other wastes.
+The search for better methods leads to the discovery of the use of biological substances to remove heavy-metals through a process called biosorption which is due to the metal binding capacity of various biological materials to metals, dyes and other wastes.

 How does biosorption works?